CMU-313/CMU-313.github.io/docs/recitations/reci3-archaeology.md

     - Frontend code is located in `public` directory
     - Backend code is located in `src` directory
 - Can you identify the keywords that you would like to search in the repository?
-    - Error message that is currently showing.
+    - Maybe try searching for part of the error message that is currently showing.
 - Use your IDE to jump to a definition implicated in the code you’re debugging

 !!! warning